 If you have a wireless charging pad and you're willing to pay a bit extra, AirPods with a wireless charging case will save you having to spend $79/£79 on buying the wireless case separately.
 This beautifully-designed device is lightweight, sturdy and easily pocket-sized, and it works with all generations of AirPods.
 A tiny LED lets you know how much charge your AirPods have left, and the case itself can be charged either wirelessly using a Qi-compatible charging mat or with the Lightning connector.
 Honestly, though, if you want a wireless charging case, we'd recommend spending just a little bit more on...

-Apple's AirPods Pro are a higher-end version of the standard AirPods, with a number of must-have improvements.
+Apple's AirPods Pro are a higher-end version of the standard AirPods, with a number of must-have improvements, and bring with them a convincing argument for being crowned the best Apple headphones.
 They feature silicone ear tips in three sizes, giving you a much better fit and drastically reducing the chances of them falling out.
 They're sweat and water-resistant too, making them ideal for using when you're exercising.
 The real selling point, though, is the audio quality.

 Using built-in H1 chips to deliver computational audio, the AirPods Pro have an Adaptive EQ system that gives you the best possible sound at all times.
 You also get incredible active noise cancellation as well as a transparency mode that lets you hear what's happening around you.
 Playing and pausing audio, as well as other controls, can be done by squeezing the stems, and you can activate Siri by simply saying, "Hey Siri".
 They're easy to set up and come with a wireless charging case as standard; if you can afford it, they're well worth the extra expense.